wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 `w,broadcast,ebus_reset,Reset ebus,,fe,2031,ffffffffffffffffffffffff23fe00,ebus_reset,m,BCD,,,,,,,,,,,,,,,,,,,,,,`

-with this line I added an helper button in HA, then added an automation that, on pressing this virtual button, send a MQTT message to `ebusd/broadcast/ebus_rest/set` with a payload of 20 (but I think that all non-zero values are good).
+with this line present in the CSV I then added an helper button in HA and added an automation that, on pressing this virtual button, sends a MQTT message to `ebusd/broadcast/ebus_rest/set` with a payload of 20 (but I think that all non-zero values are good).
 This cause a bs discovery process and a full system reset.